sr320/austral/rna-seq_on_iplant.md

 Goal: Use RNA-seq to compare expression between oysters (n=3) pre and post heat shock.
 ___

 >Based on IPlant Collaborative Tutorial
 [<img src="http://eagle.fish.washington.edu/cnidarian/skitch/RNA-Seq_tutorial_-_Education__Outreach__and_Training_-_iPlant_Collaborative_Wiki_1A45D493.png" alt="RNA-Seq_tutorial_-_Education__Outreach__and_Training_-_iPlant_Collaborative_Wiki"/>](https://pods.iplantcollaborative.org/wiki/display/eot/RNA-Seq_tutorial)

 ___

 ####Task 1: Align read data to _Crassostrea gigas_ genome.
+Tophat is a specialized alignment software for RNA-seq reads that is aware of splice junctions when aligning to a reference assembly.

 1) Click Apps from DE workspace and select **TopHat2-SE**.
 Use search bar.